 Try a two-week elimination diet.

 A great way to give yourself an easy detox is to use nondairy smoothies for a couple of weeks.
 Try one of the following smoothie recipes in the sample menu below for breakfast and lunch, and then have a dinner made of lean protein with salad or stir-fried veggies.
 This gives your entire digestive system a break, allows your immune system to switch into high gear, and removes all inflammatory foods from your diet.
 During this time, avoid all dairy products.
 If your skin clears up, you can try adding back in a small amount of plain yogurt and see if your skin has any recurrence of breakouts.

 - Breakfast: Make a Chocolate Protein Smoothie by combining 1 cup unsweetened rice milk with 1 frozen banana and 2 scoops chocolate pea protein powder.
 Enjoy!

 - Lunch: Make a Tropical Delight Smoothie by blending 1 cup rice milk with ¼ cup each frozen pineapple and mango, 1 small banana, and 2 scoops vanilla pea protein powder.

 - Dinner: Steamed or stir-fried veggies, or a big bowl of salad.
 Top with lean chicken or fish.

 - Snacks: For the next two weeks, enjoy herbal teas in between meals.

 Don't miss your probiotics.

-Even though you’re taking a break from dairy, you can still get your probiotics in a supplement or by using nondairy yogurt.
-Probiotic-rich foods include yogurt, kefir, bone broth, sourdough bread, and kombucha, but probiotics can also be taken as supplements.*
+Even though you’re taking a break from dairy, you can still get your probiotics in a supplement or by using nondairy yogurt.* Other probiotic-rich foods include kefir, bone broth, sourdough bread, and kombucha, but probiotics can also be taken as supplements.*